thebgby/my-linktree/README.md

 - [Particles.js (Library)](https://github.com/VincentGarreau/particles.js/)
 - [Vercel (hosting)](https://vercel.com/)

-## 💁 Ancillary sites at development
+## :information_desk_person: Ancillary sites at development

 - [Ion Icons](https://ionicons.com/)

-# 🎯 Object / Features
+# :dart: Object / Features

 - Join all my main links to share them more easily

-# 🐛 Issues
+# :bug: Issues

 Feel free to **file a new issue** with a respective title and description on the the [My Linktree](https://github.com/maganezf/my-linktree/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

-# 🎉 Contributing
+# :tada: Contributing

 First of all, thank you for being interested in helping out, your time is always appreciated in every way. 💯